 17. Any player who defaults one or more games in a season of the BCCC, regardless of Division, maximum entry eligibility the following season will be in next lower division or lowest division, regardless of any other eligibility

-185. The Sub-Committee reserves the right to decline an entry or entries.
+18. The Committee reserves the right to decline an entry or entries.